eclipse-kura/add-ons-shared-libraries/vars/continuousIntegrationPipeline.md

   - [Optional] `pushArtifacts`: Publish the artifacts on debian repository, if found.
 Default value: `true`.
   - [Optional] `sonar`: Map containing Sonar scan parameters:
      - `enable`: Enables/Disables the Sonar scan steps.
 Default value: `false`.
      - `tokenId`: Jenkins Credentials Id of the corresponding Sonar token used for authentication.
 It is provided by Eclipse Foundation devops when the Sonar project is created and its credentials are loaded in the Jenkins instance. **Must be set if Sonar scan is enabled**
      - `projectKey`: Sonar unique identifier for the project.
 Can be found on the SonarQube instance. **Must be set if Sonar scan is enabled**
-     - `exclusions`: Path to be excluded from Sonar analysis.
-Default value: `tests/**/*.java`
+     - `exclusions`: Path to be excluded from Sonar analysis. **Must be set if Sonar scan is enabled**
   - [Optional] `toolchain`: The toolchain to be used for the build.
 Default value: `[ jdk: "temurin-jdk17-latest", maven: "apache-maven-3.9.6" ]`.
 Available values:
      - **jdk**: `temurin-jdk17-latest`
      - **maven**: `apache-maven-3.9.6`